eyeeeeer/eyeeeeer/README.md

 I am a student from Ukraine who is engaged in programming and writes his projects.
 I am currently learning some programming languages and also writing a lot of projects in **JavaScript**.
 Mostly now I develop websites and bots for the **Discord** messenger, but I am also a little familiar with technologies such as **electron.js** and **React Native**, but I have not written applications for them yet...

-- 🔭 Right now I'm mainly working on **Discord** bots and sites for them.

 ## Programming languages that I study
 - <img src="./svg/JavaScript.svg" width="22px" height="22px"> JavaScript
 - <img src="./svg/TypeScript.svg" width="22px" height="22px"> TypeScript